Bealby/magnet-fishing/README.md

 - Ensure a centred header is displayed for all devices
 - Ensure form and fields are centred for all devices
-- Ensure all fields are `required` by typing in a incorrect `name` but correct `Email` and `Comment`.
+- Ensure all fields are `required` by typing in an incorrect `name` but correct `Email` and `Comment`.
 Click Send.
 Pop up should display 'Please fill in this field`
 - Type in an incorrect `Email` but correct `Name` and `Comment`.
   Click Send.
-Pop up should dispay 'Please include @ sign'.
+Pop up should display 'Please include @ sign'.
 - Type in incorrect `Comment` but correct `Name` and `Email`.
 Click Send.
 Pop up should display 'Please fill in this field`
 - Input all fields with correct `Name`, `Email` format and `Message`.